Akintunde102/chocolate-php/README.md

 This project is to help php programmers have an easy time coding by having ready made functions for common and vital php operations.

 # Description:
-This library is meant to become a  got-to-library for vital php functions.
+This library is meant to be a  go-to-library for vital php functions.
 It's a continous project that will always welcome more functions to fulfil every "functional" needs a php developer could need.
 At the moment, it has 2 classes and about 15 vital php functions.

 # Further Description:
 These script has two major classes: